 National Youth Advisory Cabinet (YAC)

-Our Youth Advisory Cabinet ensures youth voice in policy and decision making that affects the entire Camp Fire Movement.
-In addition, YAC members serve as a strong voice for youth and teens everywhere—whether or not they’ve ever been a part of Camp Fire.
+Members serve as a strong voice for kids and teens nationwide—whether or not they’ve ever been a part of Camp Fire.

-Our current YAC is composed of 17 youth from around the country.
+Our current YAC is composed of 10 youth from around the country.
 The YAC Chair serves as a full voting member of the National Board of Trustees.
 If you’re interested, please APPLY NOW.
 Application deadline is Sept.
 25.

 The National Youth Advisory Cabinet Commitment